National Security Adviser McMaster says Trump's revelations to the Russians were 'wholly appropriate'

 WASHINGTON — National Security Advisor H.R.
-McMaster stood by his earlier statements pushing back on reports that President Donald Trump shared classified information with Russian officials during their recent visit, saying Tuesday the info sharing was "wholly appropriate."
+McMaster defended President Donald Trump's decision to share sensitive intelligence with Russian officials during last week's visit as "wholly appropriate" amid a firestorm of criticism Tuesday.

+The White House was in damage control mode over media reports Monday that Trump disclosed highly classified information from an ally with Russia.
+NBC News confirmed Tuesday that Israel was the key partner that provided the ISIS-related intelligence, according to three government officials with knowledge of the matter.

-The president decided to mention the information — which McMaster would not confirm was classified — in the "context of the conversation" with Russian Foreign Minister Sergei Lavrov, McMaster said, calling it "wholly appropriate to that conversation" and "consistent with the routine sharing of information between the president and any leader with whom he's engaged."
+McMaster said the president shared the information in "context of the conversation" with Russian Foreign Minister Sergei Lavrov, saying it was "wholly appropriate to that conversation" and "consistent with the routine sharing of information between the president and any leader with whom he's engaged."

 "I was in the room, the Secretary of State was in the room, as you know, the deputy adviser for national security, Dina Powell, and none of us felt in any way that conversation was inappropriate," McMaster said.